Viewer Rating

 The character Dr. Liet Kynes, canonically a white male in the source material, is portrayed by a Black actress.
 Additionally, Thufir Hawat, implied to be white, is portrayed by a Black actor.

-Dune: Part One does not feature any identifiable LGBTQ+ characters or themes.
-The narrative focuses on other aspects, and queer identity is not depicted or explored in any capacity within the film's storyline, resulting in no net impact.
+Dune does not feature any explicit LGBTQ+ characters or themes.
+The narrative focuses on political intrigue, prophecy, and survival, without engaging with queer identities or relationships in any identifiable capacity.

 Combines user and critic ratings from four sources